Child Care Service Billing

 Parent Signature Requirements on the CCP 2145

-SB 140 was signed into law on September 13, 2023, which allows for child care attendance records or invoices, e.g., CCP 2145, to be processed without a parent’s signature when ALL of the following conditions apply:
+Senate Bill (SB) 140, signed into law on September 13, 2023, allows for child care attendance records or invoices (e.g., CCP 2145, SCD 1755B) to be processed without a parent’s signature when ALL of the following conditions apply:

-2. The provider has notified the EC of the parent’s lack of communication, and
+- The provider has notified the AEC/EC of the parent’s lack of communication, and

-3. The EC has documented on the Journal Detail page in CalSAWS the provider’s unsuccessful attempts to collect the parent’s signature.
+- The AEC/EC has documented on the Journal Detail page in CalSAWS the provider’s unsuccessful attempts to collect the parent’s signature.

 Published Plan

-A plan for timely child care payments is published in the Guide to Child Care Services for CalWORKs Families and Providers, Licensed Provider Certification/Registration and Changes (SCD 1752) and License-Exempt Home Certification/Registration and Changes (SCD 1753) for child care providers to access and reference.
-They include all of the following:
+A plan for timely child care payments is published in the Guide to Child Care Services for CalWORKs Families and Providers, Licensed Provider Certification/Registration and Changes (SCD 1752), and License-Exempt Home Certification/Registration and Changes (SCD 1753) for child care providers to access and reference.
+The plan includes all of the following:

-• Child care reimbursement payments will be made within 21 calendar days of the submission of a completed attendance record or invoice.
-If the EC is unable to make the payment within 21 calendar days due to extenuating circumstances, the child care provider will be notified within three business days of the EC becoming aware of the circumstances causing the delay of reimbursement payment, and
+- Child care reimbursement payments will be made within 21 calendar days of the submission of a completed attendance record or invoice.
+If the AEC/EC is unable to make the payment within 21 calendar days due to extenuating circumstances, the child care provider will be notified within three business days of the AEC/EC becoming aware of the circumstances causing the delay of reimbursement payment.

-• If a provider submits an attendance record or invoice for multiple children, and not all individual attendance records or invoices within the submission include adequate information to provide a payment, payments will not be withheld for those attendance records or invoices that do include adequate information to process a payment, and
+- If a provider submits an attendance record or invoice for multiple children, and not all individual attendance records or invoices within the submission include adequate information to provide a payment, payments will not be withheld for those that do include adequate information to process a payment.

-• A schedule for the payment of child care services, and
+- A schedule for the payment of child care services.

 Incomplete SCD 1755B/CCP 2145

-When the SCD 1755B/CCP 2145 is incomplete, the EC cannot process the payment.
-The form must be sent back to the client along with the Request for Attendance/Child Care Information SCD 2549, explaining what needs to be completed or corrected/any additional information needed.
+When the SCD 1755B/CCP 2145 is incomplete, the AEC/EC cannot process the payment.
+The form must be sent back to the client along with the Request for Attendance/Child Care Information (SCD 2549), explaining what needs to be completed, corrected, or any additional information needed.
 The form is considered incomplete as follows:

 If missing information can be obtained by telephone, the form does not need to be returned to the client and payment can be processed.
 All actions must be documented in the Journal Detail page in CalSAWS.

-Payment should be made upon receipt of the SCD 1755B/CCP 2145, but no later than 21 calendar days of the submission of the completed SCD 1755B/CCP 2145.
+Payment should be made upon receipt of the SCD 1755B/CCP 2145, but no later than 21 calendar days from the submission of the completed SCD 1755B/CCP 2145.

-If the Employment Counselor (EC) is unable to make payment within 21 calendar days due to extenuating circumstances, the impacted child care provider will be notified within three business days of the EC becoming aware of the circumstance causing the delay of reimbursement payment.
+If the AEC/EC is unable to make payment within 21 calendar days due to extenuating circumstances, the impacted child care provider will be notified within three business days of the AEC/EC becoming aware of the circumstance causing the delay of reimbursement payment.
 Extenuating circumstances include, but are not limited to, an emergency or payment system malfunction.
-The EC must notify the child care provider and the client via email, text message, phone call, phone message, or other forms of communication regarding the delay in the child care payment.
-The EC must document all contacts with the client and provider on the Journal Detail page in CalSAWS.
+The AEC/EC must notify the child care provider and the client via email, text message, phone call, phone message, or other forms of communication regarding the delay in the child care payment.
+The AEC/EC must document all contacts with the client and provider on the Journal Detail page in CalSAWS.

-If a child care provider submits SCD 1755B/CCP 2145 for multiple children, and not all individual attendance records or invoices within the submission include adequate information to provide a payment, payments will not be withheld for those attendance records or invoices that do include adequate information to process a payment.
+If a child care provider submits SCD 1755B/CCP 2145 for multiple children, and not all individual attendance records or invoices within the submission include adequate information to process a payment, payments will not be withheld for those that do include adequate information.

 Adjustments

-The EC must contact the provider, and inform them that there is a change in payment.
-If appropriate, the EC may discuss payment calculations or adjustments with the provider while keeping the client’s personal information confidential.
-The EC must advise the provider to obtain detailed information from the client.
-The EC must document all contacts with the provider on the Journal Detail page in CalSAWS.
+The AEC/EC must contact the provider, and inform them that there is a change in payment.
+If appropriate, the AEC/EC may discuss payment calculations or adjustments with the provider while keeping the client’s personal information confidential.
+The AEC/EC must advise the provider to obtain detailed information from the client.
+All contacts with the provider must be documented by the AEC/EC on the Journal Detail page in CalSAWS.
 It is the client’s sole responsibility to communicate any changes in their child care to the provider.

 Related Topics